kutsyk/kutsyk.github.io/_posts/2018-06-12-iothub-hot-cold-dataflow-configuration.md

 ---
 layout: post
 title: IoTHub, Blob Storage and Function App.
-Configuring `Cold` and `Hot` path of data processing.
+Configuring Cold and Hot path of data processing.
 comments: true
 tags: azure iothub storage blob function workflow
 excerpt_separator: <!--more-->
 ---

-# IoTHub, Blob Storage and Function App.
-Configuring `Cold` and `Hot` path of data processing.

 Here is how you can efficient and working workflow of data from IoTHub into Function App and Blob storage, the same data.